Among nature’s many lessons applicable to our lives is this old proverb:

 But then we grow up, and we’re in charge of our own guidance.
 As adults it’s just as important to choose friendships that encourage us, challenge us to greater ideals, and give us moral support.
 This is especially true for the spiritual aspirant.
-The Katha Upanishad warns that the spiritual path is like a “razor’s edge,” very difficult to tread.
+The Katha Upanishads warns that the spiritual path is like a “razor’s edge,” very difficult to tread.

 I’m not saying that a spiritual aspirant can’t have fun or enjoy recreation.
 According to Eastern philosophy, pleasure is one of the four values of life.
 But we must always be vigilant about our time.
 One thing leads to another.
 We can ask ourselves: Does this activity really serve my purpose?
 Will I be keeping good company?

 The great Master, Paramahansa Yogananda, warns us that company is even stronger than willpower.
 No matter how sincere our intentions, if we spend time with the wrong kinds of people or activities, we will lose focus.
 A tiny slip puts us at risk of falling off the path.